-Park Hours: 8 a.m.–one hour before sunset, seven days a week
+Park Hours: 8 a.m.–30 minutes before sunset, seven days a week

 Closed on Thanksgiving Day, Christmas Eve, Christmas Day and New Year's Day